 Project Overview

 Project Synopsis: Eutrophication and harmful algal blooms (HAB), which have become more prevalent in the Puget Sound since 2000, have led to negative impacts on water quality and wildlife.
-NASA DEVELOP at Alabama – Marshall partnered with the Pacific States Marine Fisheries Commission (PSMFC) Habitat Program to identify and map factors of eutrophication using data from NASA Earth observations.
+NASA DEVELOP at Alabama – Marshall partnered with the Pacific States Marine Fisheries Commission (PSMFC) Habitat Program to identify the most accurate methods for monitoring water quality in the Puget Sound.
 The products developed during this project will help the PSMFC Habitat Program determine areas at a higher risk of HAB events and further inform local decision-making practices and management of water resources.

 Abstract:

 Dissolved oxygen levels have been declining in the Puget Sound since 2000 due to eutrophication, resulting in harmful algal bloom (HAB) events, which negatively impact water quality and wildlife in the area.
-Therefore, analyzing and identifying eutrophication and hypoxic events is important for water quality control and watershed management.
-The Puget Sound Water Resources team partnered with the Pacific States Marine Fisheries Commission (PSMFC) Habitat Program to create a HAB Factors Identification Tool, a HAB Hotspots Map, and a HAB Time Series Analysis using data from Sentinel-2 MultiSpectral Instrument (MSI), and Landsat 8 Operational Land Imager (OLI) from 2010–2017.
-The team validated the products with water temperature, turbidity, salinity, and chlorophyll-a concentration data collected from buoys located in the Puget Sound.
+Therefore, analyzing and identifying eutrophication and hypoxic events is integral to water quality control and watershed management.
+The Puget Sound Water Resources team partnered with the Pacific States Marine Fisheries Commission (PSMFC) Habitat Program to test methods for monitoring water quality using remote sensing.
+The team tested multiple algorithms utilizing Landsat 8 Operational Land Imager (OLI) and Sentinel-2 MultiSpectral Instrument (MSI) data to detect turbidity and chlorophyll concentrations.
 Results will assist the PSMFC Habitat Program to fill geographic and temporal data gaps and to enhance local decision-making practices and management of water resources.

 Keywords:

-Sentinel-2 MSI, Landsat 8 OLI, dissolved oxygen, sea surface temperature, salinity, turbidity, harmful algal bloom
+Sentinel-2 MSI, Landsat 8 OLI, dissolved oxygen, turbidity, harmful algal bloom

 National Application Area Addressed: Water Resources